garrardkitchen/resume/content/blog/principles.md

 Let's deal with the first rule first.
 High-level means policy, business logic and the bigger picture.
 Lower-level means, closure to the bare metal (think **I/O**, **networking**, **Db**, **storage**, **UI**, etc...).
 Lower-level tend to change more frequently too.

-These example shows perfectly the before and after of move too a 'depend on abstraction':
+These two examples show perfectly the before and after of the move to a 'depend on abstraction':

 ```csharp
 public class BusinessRule